WEDDING SEASON IN GOA

 AVAILABILITY OF VENUES

-The wedding season is one of the most jam packed and busy season for everyone involved.
+The wedding season is one of the most busy season for everyone involved.
 Many of the venues across the state are booked months in advance.
 Likewise, getting proper and comfortable accommodation for large number of guests can prove to be quite a big hurdle and you will have a very slim chance to get those last minute deals.
 For this particular reason, hotels are available for booking 6 to 8 months in advance, there are even those that stretch as far as 10 to 12 months in advance.
-With the season being so hectic and busy, the chances of getting really talented and sort- after vendors are very slim.
+With the season being so hectic and busy, the chances of getting really talented and sort- after vendors are very slim when booking them at a short notice.
 Therefore it is important to book all the important vendors as early as possible.